“How long have I been in here…? Half a day?”

 “GRAGH!”
 Grandmore hollered in white-hot agony, his gilded bastard sword slipping from his armored fingers and bouncing off the cobblestone.

-Although Grandmore had shut down, his horse didn’t cease its charge.
-Stepping to the side and grinding his feet into the ground, Aaron reared his claymore behind his back, waiting for the governor to pass him by…
+Although Grandmore was out of the fight, his horse didn’t cease its charge.
+Stepping to the side and grinding his feet into the ground, Aaron reared his claymore behind his back, waiting for the old man to pass him by.

-“GAH!”
 Grandmore screamed yet again.
-Right before he rode past Aaron, the swordsman lashed out his blade and sliced right through Grandmore’s expensive armor, cutting into the governor’s torso.
+Right before he rode past Aaron, the swordsman lashed out his blade and sliced right through Grandmore’s expensive armor, cutting into the governer’s torso.
 He fell from his horse, his stomach cut open and guts flayed out.

-Putting a quick end his enemy, Aaron swung his blade back around and brought it down on Grandmore’s neck, beheading him.
+Putting a quick end the governor, Aaron swung his blade back around and brought it down on Grandmore’s neck, beheading him.

 “Babe!
 You did it!”
 Val cheered, jumping up into his arms.
 Dropping his claymore, Aaron stumbled about as Val wrapped her legs around his waist, arms around his neck, and planted a rain of kisses and licks all over his face.

 “Oops!
 Hehehe… sorry.
 I got a bit carried away there, huh?” she sheepishly apologized as she climbed off, fetching his missing knives and claymore as he wiped her saliva from his face.

 Graciously accepting his weapons, Aaron tucked them into their proper places before pointing back towards the stables, “C’mon, before the guards can mobilize again, we should go find a horse and-”